Rosedale Park, Detroit: Description

 The Rosedale Park Historic District is residential in character.
 Primary streets run north-south, and major stone piers mark the primary entrances into the neighborhood.
 Traffic islands are placed in the center of many of the streets.
 Oak and maple trees, some planted in the 1910s and 1920s, line the streets.

 Private architects were only rarely engaged in Rosedale Park construction.
-Instead, buyers gained inspiration from mass-produced pattern books and house plans, or worked with construction companies to choose plans from their standard offerings.
+Instead, buyers gained inspiration from mass-produced pattern books and house plans or worked with construction companies to choose plans from their standard offerings.
 Between 1917 and 1955, houses were built in a multitude of styles, including English Tudor Revival, Arts and Crafts, Bungalow, Colonial Revival, Dutch Colonial, American Foursquare, Prairie, French Renaissance, Ranch, Garrison Colonial, Cape Cod and International style.
 However, an English country esthetic seems to have been encouraged (although not mandated) by the developers, and this seems to have influenced the renaming of many of the subdivision's streets, such as Glastonbury and Warwick, to names reflective of Merry Old England.
-Later houses built in the less prosperous late 1930s and early 1940s are less elaborate Colonial and Ranch styles, but even these tend to have Tudor Revival elements.
+Later, in the less prosperous late 1930s and early 1940s, less elaborate Colonial and Ranch styles were built, but even these tended to have Tudor Revival elements.